Immunisation coverage

 High coverage is important to protect not only the health of an individual but to protect the community as well.
 High coverage reduces the spread of disease to those who have not been vaccinated either by choice or because of medical reasons, such as children with leukaemia whilst receiving treatment.

-What is New Zealand's target?
+What are New Zealand’s Health System Indicators?

 Coverage data